-Sometimes there is a need to extract some files on Linux console.
-Below y’ll find list of most common methods for that.
+Sometimes there is a need to extract some files on the Linux console.
+Below you’ll find a list of the most common methods for that.

 tar